UBC-CIC/commit2act/docs/UserGuide.md

 ## Landing Page

-The landing page contains 4 main sections.
+The Landing Page contains 4 main sections.

 ### 1. Alerts

 - The `New Actions in Need of Validation` alert is displayed when the user is an admin or a group owner and there are actions by their group members that they need to validate
 - The `Actions Pending Validation` alert is displayed if the user has any actions pending manual validation.
-This alert shows the potential impact of the user's pending actions.
+This alert shows the potential impact of the user's pending actions
   ![alt text](images/landing/landing0.png)

 ### 2. Recent Progress

-- Displays collective CO2 impact of all users on the app, and the current user's weekly and cumulative CO2 saved
+- This section displays the collective CO2 impact of all users on the app, and the current user's weekly and cumulative CO2 saved
   ![alt text](images/landing/landing1.png)

 ### 3. Leaderboards

-- 2 tabs: Global Groups (ranks all groups in the app) and Global Users (ranks all users in the app)
+- There are 2 leaderboards to toggle between: Global Groups (ranks all groups in the app) and Group Users (ranks all users in the app)
 - Users can filter the metric they want to view by clicking the filter button (available metrics are Total CO2, Weekly CO2, Total Points and Weekly Points)
   ![alt text](images/landing/landing2.png)

 ### 4. My Groups

-- Displays card view of all the groups that the user belongs to
+- This section displays all the groups that the user belongs to
 - Clicking on the group name will redirect to the group's profile page
 - Clicking on the dropdown accordion opens up charts displaying the user's individual contribution for each group stat (hover over each colour in the graph to see labels - grey is the contribution of all other members, green is the user's contribution)
 - Users can also access the `Create Group` page by clicking the `Create Group` button (More information in [Create New Group](#Create-New-Group))